 We believe that everyone should have access to the outdoors regardless of means, and that's why the maps, directions, and learning resources for the Walking City Trail will always be free; as will many of our trail events.
 But it takes a great amount of time and labor to create these trail resources.
 And in a metro area as expensive as Greater Boston, this poses a challenge for an independent grassroots initiative like the Walking City Trail.

-This spring, Walking City Trail supporters helped us fund three major spring projects: the rebuild and expansion of the trail website, long-lasting signs (to be installed on the trail this spring), and the launch of our earn-a-patch program in which Walking City Trail finishers can receive a free trail patch!
+Last spring, Walking City Trail supporters helped us fund three major spring projects: the rebuild and expansion of the trail website, long-lasting signs (to be installed on the trail this spring), and the launch of our earn-a-patch program in which Walking City Trail finishers can receive a free trail patch!

 Since we are not currently a nonprofit or a fiscally sponsored entity, your trail donation will not be tax deductible.
 But it will make it possible for us to invest the time and labor that these projects will require.